-How to File for a Divorce in Bastrop and Austin
+How to File for a Divorce in Bastrop, TX

 The start of the legal divorce process is relatively straightforward so long as you follow the required steps.
 While the initial petition for divorce can be filed without an attorney, most people getting a divorce will need legal advice or representation before agreeing to the terms of the divorce.
 Our family law lawyers at Anderson & Anderson have spent decades filing, negotiating, mediating and settling divorces of all kinds.
 We are ready to jump in at any stage of the divorce process and tailor our knowledge and experience toward helping you achieve the best outcomes possible given your particular circumstances and priorities.